-What exactly do I mean by this?
-Well, there is a new thing that has become some sort of a buzzword in the wellness world.
-That thing is niksen.
+What does this mean exactly?
+We’re talking about a Dutch concept that has become some sort of a buzzword in the wellness world — niksen.

 What is niksen and how does it work?

 Niksen means doing nothing or, more specifically, performing an action without a clear purpose or a deadline.
-Doing sometimes just for the sake of doing something.
+Doing something just for the sake of doing something.

-For instance, for the Dutchies, looking out the window as people pass or going to the beach to stare at the waves for a while is considered niksen.
-And by doing so, they obtain a state of calmness, of tranquility that they really like.
+For instance, for the Dutch, looking out the window just to watch people pass by or going to the beach to stare at the waves for a while is considered niksen.
+By engaging in niksen, the Dutch reach a state of calmness and tranquility.

-Caroline Hamming, a coach at CRS Centrum, an organization devoted to fighting stress and burnout, states that niksen is great for people suffering from burnout.
-Taking some time in their daily struggles to just sit back and relax, helps them increase their creativity and productivity.
+Caroline Hamming, a coach at CRS Centrum — an organization devoted to fighting stress and burnout — states that niksen is great for people suffering from burnout.
+Taking some time in the midst of your daily struggles to just sit back and relax helps you increase your creativity and productivity.

-I have first heard of the concept of “doing nothing” in the movie Eat, Pray, Love where the Italians from the barber’s shop told Liz about “dolce far niente”, meaning the pleasure of enjoying yourself and the time you spent doing… well, mostly nothing.
+I first heard of the concept of “doing nothing” in the movie Eat, Pray, Love where the Italians from the barbershop explain Liz the idea of “dolce far niente” — the sweetness of doing nothing.

 So then, what’s all the fuss about with niksen?

-Indeed, niksen does seem utterly similar to mindfulness.
-However, contrary to mindfulness, niksen does not require that you focus your entire attention on the present moment.
-Or also become one with the current surroundings.
-Niksen allows you to think, or not, about anything you want, the mind is free to wonder around.
+The Dutch didn’t invent this concept and while it seems utterly similar to mindfulness, the two are not the same thing.
+Niksen doesn’t require that you focus your entire attention on the present moment, or become one with your surroundings.
+Quite the contrary, niksen allows you to think — or not — about anything you want.
+The mind is simply free to wander.

-Do you niksen when you feel tired and stressed out?
-What do you like to do or… not do?
+Do you engage in niksen when you feel tired and stressed out?
+Have you heard of this concept before?
+Tell us in the comments!